Pregnancy and Lupus

 - If you have any unusual symptoms, speak to your doctor right away.

 Managing Delivery and a New Baby

-Your doctor will decide the method of delivery -- caesarian section or vaginal.
+Your doctor will decide the method of delivery -- cesarean section or vaginal.
 He'll do this by taking into account your health and your baby's health at the time of labor.
 Many women with lupus can have vaginal deliveries.
-But if the mother or baby is under stress, a caesarean section may be the safest and fastest way to deliver.
+But if the mother or baby is under stress, a cesarean section may be the safest and fastest way to deliver.
 If you have taken steroids during pregnancy, your doctor will increase your dose during labor to help your body cope with the added stress.

 While most mothers and babies do well, lupus often flares after the delivery, and other problems, including the following, can occur: